sethtroisi/prime-gap/README.md

 # Combined Sieve - a new program to find prime gaps.

-This is the combination of a couple of ideas I've had bouncing around in my head while working on gmp mpz_prevprime.
+This is the combination of a couple of ideas I had while working on gmp mpz\_prevprime.

 ### TODO

-* gap_test.py
+* gap\_test.py
   * [ ] Store ALL results to sql
   * [ ] Starting at m > mstart
   * [ ] Plot average tests count